Garhwali people: Garhwal Kingdom

 The Kingdom of Garhwal was founded by Parmars.
 The area comprises 52 principalities called garhs (fortresses).
 These were small and had their own chiefs who were responsible for the welfare of the garhs.
 The Parmar dynasty ruled the Kingdom until 1803 before the "Gurkhas" invaded Kumaon and Garhwal, driving the Garhwal chief into the plains.
 For 12 years the Gurkhas ruled the country with an iron rod, until a series of encroachments by them on British territory led to the Anglo–Nepalese War in 1814.

 At the termination of the campaign, Garhwal and Kumaon were converted into British districts, while the Tehri principality was restored to a son of the former chief (that is King Pradymun), King Sudarshan Shah.
 A part of this kingdom was taken by the British, and later, it became known as the British Garhwal which spread over the area of 5,629 mi^{2} (14,580 km^{2}).
-After the British rule, Garhwal made rapid development.
+After British rule, Garhwal made rapid development.
 Two battalions of the Indian army (the 39th Garhwal Rifles) were deployed in the area, stationed at the military cantonment of Lansdowne.
 Grain was one of the major corps of this area.
 Apart from this, cloth, while salt, borax, livestock, and wool were imported from Tibet.
 The administrative headquarters of the area were established at Pauri.
 Srinagar (Garhwal) was the largest city and served as an important trade center along with the town of Kotdwara which is situated at Oudh and Rohilkhand railway tracks.
 Later, it became a part of the Punjab Hill States Agency of British India.
 Most of the Uttarkashi district acceded to the Union of India in 1949.

 Garhwali are known for their courage because they were preferred by the British as an army.
 Garhwali Kingdom was one of the few kingdoms that never came under the Muslim rule influence.

 The history of Garhwal is older than that of Ramayana and Mahabharata.
 Worshipping Lord Shiva is attributing reverent honour and homage to him.
 According to the great Mahabharata, Garhwal is believed to be the land where the Vedas and the Shastras were made.